Flooding and fires

 Omaha area flooding yesterday

-An upper level low moved through the region yesterday and brought some very beneficial rain to areas in south central and eastern Nebraska.
-Amounts over a half inch were common in those areas with amounts of 1-2" more common in Saline, Jefferson, Dodge, Sarpy, and Washington counties.
+An upper level low moved through the region yesterday and was able to tap into richer low-level moisture and deliver enough instability to produce rain and thunderstorms across south central and eastern Nebraska.
+Amounts varied significantly but totals over a half inch were common with amounts of 1-2" more common in Saline, Jefferson, Dodge, Sarpy, and Washington counties.
 Peak near the Kansas border was found in Western Jefferson County, which had 3.15" (Gilead 3.17 E).

 Flooding was a big problem in the eastern half of Omaha yesterday.
 Two separate rounds of storms in the late afternoon and early evening hours produced very intense rainfall rates, which were over 4"/hour at Omaha Eppley around 6:00 PM and may have been worse in the hardest hit area around Saddle Creek.
 The storms also brought hail and a tornado just across the river in Iowa.
 A CoCoRaHS observer (Omaha 2.9 W) near the flooding video reported 3.15" total and it is likely much of that fell in two separate 20-25 minute bursts.
 Video coverage and the archived radar loop from yesterday are available in the Related Links.